 Our leadership programs prepare federal leaders to deliver results by building strong teams, creating a culture of innovation and working across boundaries.
 Mirroring the best, most effective practices across sectors, our leadership programs provide a combination of coursework, collaborative projects, executive and team coaching, as well as site visits to some of our nation’s most respected organizations.

-To accelerate the ability of new political appointees to lead in federal government, we developed our Ready to Govern program for the top 300 to 400 appointees.
+To accelerate the ability of new political appointees to lead in federal government, we developed our Ready to Govern curriculum withing the Center for Presidential Transition.
 It brings new appointees together for interactive sessions focused on ethics, the federal budget, working with career employees and other important topics.

 We also are collaborating with agencies to design tailored programs to strengthen their leaders and improve organizational effectiveness, including a joint effort to transform the cultures of the departments of Education and Labor by bolstering leadership at all levels.